 Overall, the new SCCs align with the requirements of the GDPR and Schrems-II.
 Businesses must now implement revamped SCCs as well as conduct transfer impact assessments to fully comply with Schrems-II requirements and ensure secure transatlantic data transfers.
 Read Post Schrems-II: 5 Essentials To Dos for Transatlantic Data Flows to learn what compliance actions you’re required to take immediately if you are still using the old SCCs.

-Click here to find out obligations of parties for each data transfer module.
+Click here to find out the obligations of parties for each data transfer module.

 At Securiti, our mission is to enable enterprises to safely harness the incredible power of data and the cloud by controlling the complex security, privacy and compliance risks.